isomerpages/gb-assist/pages/solutionrepo/solution1277.md

 ---
-title: Managed Firewall Solution - Managed Firewall (Fortigate 60E)
+title: LFSUITE Version 6.0 - Package Online2Offline
 permalink: /productivity-solutions-grant/solutionrepo/solution1277
 ---

 #### Description

-LGA's Managed Firewall Service provides robust next-generation firewall protection powered by advanced threat intelligence to identify and stop potential security breaches.
-Backed up by 24/7 LGA support and monitoring, customers are freed from the burden of tasks such as configuration change management, tech refresh, license renewals, patch deployment and maintenance due to our fully managed service.
+Optimize your retail business productivity and efficiency with RetailPlan, our integrated suite of solutions under LFSuite.
+Stability, Ease of Use, Scalability, Ability to Customize and Open Integration Capability are 5 uniqueness of our system.
+We offer a cloud-hybrid POS system, with an online central management console (RetailConnect), where we manage procurement, inventory management and sales analysis reports.
+Other capabilities include sales invoicing, online ordering and finance module.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_LGA_Managed_Firewall_20200028_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_LEVELFIVE_20200261_Annex_3_Part_45.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria